Fantastic Flotilla Cruise in the Windward Islands

 Grenada’s northernmost island is a great place to go ashore to replenish water, drinks, ice and more.
 Many residents here make their living building boats, notably plywood speedboats.
 You can find great snorkeling and exploring at Fota and Petite Dominque which are reached by dinghy.
 Mopion, known as the world’s smallest island with a structure, is surrounded by reefs, and is a great place to stop for lunch.

+This is our last long day of sailing, a great time to reminisce about the week and watch for whales and porpoises along the way.
 Tucked away at the base of steep, verdant hills on the western coast of St. Lucia is delightful Marigot Bay – a lovely place to unwind before heading back to Rodney Bay.
 Restaurants here are known for their French cuisine.
-The Capella Resort sits on the hillside where the group will enjoy a gala end of cruise dinner.
+The new Capella Resort sits on the hillside where the group will enjoy a gala end of cruise dinner.
 If there’s time, take a sightseeing tour of the surrounding land or head to St. Lucia’s marine park for excellent diving and snorkeling among the numerous shallow reefs near the shore.

 The Moorings/Sunsail base is in Port Louis Marina in the capital city of Grenada, St. George.
 It’s colonial buildings ae crowned by orange fish-scale tiles, nestled between multi-colored homes at the forests edge.
 Narrow streets boast many shops, restaurants and bars.
 Bay Gardens has over 3000 species of Caribbean plants.
 The Carenage along the inner harbor is perfect for a scenic waterfront walk.
 On Saturdays the place to be is in St. George’s Market Square, and the first leg ends here on Saturday!.
 Fort George, built in 1705, overlooks the harbor to the west and offers spectacular hilltop views.